 - Get another baking sheet and spray it with cooking oil.
 Next, sprinkle some cornmeal on top of it.
 (Or if you’re using our BakersLove™ - Roll N’ Go Non-Stick Baking Rug, you can skip the oil spray and go straight ahead to applying cornmeal).

 - Transfer your bagels into the greased-up baking sheet.
-Make sure that each bagel is at least 2 inches apart from each other.
+Make sure that each bagel is at least 2 inches apart from the other.

 - Pop them in the oven and let them bake for about 25 to 30 minutes.